rolesmc/rolesmc/README.md

 **A Bit About Me**
   - 🐈‍⬛ One cat who's way cooler than me
   - ☕ Coffee and tea enthusiast
-  - ❤️ Red is my favorite colorr
+  - ❤️ Red is my favorite color